LeviLucena/LeviLucena/README.md

 With over a decade of experience in Administration and Technology, I bring a wealth of knowledge in Software Engineering, Systems Analysis, Development, and Business Management.
 I am passionate about tackling new challenges and leveraging my skill set to drive innovation and achieve impactful results.
 My career has been marked by a commitment to excellence and a proactive approach to problem-solving.
 I am eager to collaborate on cutting-edge projects and contribute to dynamic teams.
 Professional references are available upon request.

+"If you enjoyed my work and want to help me grab a coffee, feel free to make a donation: [☕ Buy me a coffee!](https://www.paypal.com/donate/?hosted_button_id=58DYCL22CTERG)

 ### 🛒 My Stores

 [![JustClock Store](https://img.shields.io/badge/JustClock_Store-000?style=flat-square&logo=clock&logoColor=white&link=https://www.justclock.store/)](https://www.justclock.store/)